-people who hold nationalistic attitudes were opposed to it.
-However, effects are relatively weak.
-Differences between countries seem to be more important as the results in the lower part of Table 3 indicate.
-The regressions display attitudes towards Europeanised social policy of Spaniards and Poles in comparison to those of the Germans as the reference category.
+and Poles in comparison to those of the Germans as the reference category.
 The results indicate that citizens of Spain and Poland support the idea of a unified European social policy to a greater extent than Germans do.
 These effects stay stable across the five models.
 Findings reveal that the largest attitudinal differences exist between Germans and Poles indicated by a significant regression coefficient of .31.
-Comparing explained variances of Models 1-5 shows that the country variables add the greatest explanatory power to the models.
+Comparing explained variances of the models one to five depicts that the country variables add the greatest explanatory power to the models.
 Thus, hypothesis H2 is confirmed, as citizens of states with high welfare expenditure tend to reject the Europeanisation of social policy.
 However, this result is challenged by our descriptive findings which have shown that even in Germany - a country with the highest social welfare spending of the three researched countries - a narrow majority supports Europeanised social policy.9

-Finally, in Model 6 we inserted an interaction term in order to prove H3b, which assumes that in countries with a low social expenditure rate (in our sample: Spain and Poland), people with low income will approve Europeanised social policy to a higher degree than they will do in countries with a high social expenditure rate (Germany).
+Finally, in model 6 we inserted an interaction term in order to prove H3b assuming that in countries with a low social expenditure rate (in our sample: Spain and Poland), people with low income will approve Europeanised social policy to a higher degree than they will do in countries with a high social expenditure rate (Germany).
 Findings reveal that in contrast to Germany, there is a negative income effect in Poland.
-This means that in Poland, respondents earning a low income agreed to a higher degree of Europeanised social policy than Germans with a low income did.
+This means that in Poland, respondents earning a low income agreed to a higher degree on Europeanised social policy than Germans with a low income did.
 Between Germany and Spain there is no difference in the income effect.
 This can be traced back to the fact that the difference in size of social expenditure between Germany and Spain is smaller than between Germany and Poland (see also Table 1).

 In addition, we performed the same regression analyses separately for the three countries (see Table 4).
 With few exceptions, the results confirm our previous findings.
 In Spain, age exerts a positive influence on attitudes towards Europeanised social policy; and in Poland both age variables do.
-More important, we do not find evidence for socioeconomic cleavages, with the two exceptions of educational effects in Spain and Poland.
-Moreover, with regard to cultural characteristics, the country-specific regressions tend to reveal the same results as the regressions across all countries.
-In Spain, we found the previously shown effects of post-materialism, nationalism and European identity on attitudes towards Europeanised social policy.
+More important, we do not find evidence for socio-economic cleavages, with two exceptions of educational effects in Spain and Poland.
+Moreover, with regard to cultural characteristics, the country specific regressions tend to reveal the same results as the regressions across all countries.
+In Spain, we found the previously shown effects of postmaterialism, nationalism, and European identity on attitudes towards Europeanised social policy.
 In Germany, significant effects for nationalism and identification with Europe appeared, but in Poland, all indicators were insignificant.10